dotnet/WatsonTcp/README.md

 - If you want a library that doesn't use framing, but has a similar implementation, use [SuperSimpleTcp](https://github.com/jchristn/supersimpletcp)
 - If you want a library that doesn't use framing and provides explicit control over how much data to read, use [CavemanTcp](https://github.com/jchristn/cavemantcp)

+## Contributions

+Special thanks to the following people for their support and contributions to this project!

+@brudo @MrMikeJJ @mikkleini @pha3z @crushedice @marek-petak @ozrecsec @developervariety
+@NormenSchwettmann @karstennilsen @motridox @AdamFrisby @Job79 @Dijkstra-ru @playingoDEERUX
+@DuAell @syntacs @zsolt777 @broms95 @Antwns @MartyIX @Jyck @Memphizzz @nirajgenius
+@cee-sharp @jeverz @cbarraco @DenisBalan @Markonius @Ahmed310 @markashleybell @thechosensausage
+@JVemon @eatyouroats @bendablegears @Laiteux

+If you'd like to contribute, please jump right into the source code and create a pull request, or, file an issue with your enhancement request.

 ## New in v5.0.x

 - Breaking changes